Skip to content

 solidity

-This function cannot be used to extract the vault's USDC — it explicitly blocks the vault asset.
+Protection: Cannot be used to extract the vault's underlying asset — it explicitly blocks the vault asset.

 Risk Factors